Scobinancistrus

-Scobinancistrus is a genus of armored catfishes native to the southeastern Amazon (Tocantins, Xingu, Trombetas, Tapajós basins) in Brazil.
+Scobinancistrus is a genus of freshwater ray-finned fishes belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Hypostominae, the suckermouth catfishes.
+These catfishes are founf in the southeastern Amazon, occurring in the Tocantins, Xingu, Trombetas, Tapajós basins in Brazil.
 They are black with numerous white to orange spots, and the fins can have broad reddish-orange edging.
-They reach up to 27-29 cm in length.
+They reach a total length of up to 27–29 cm.